Devvrat1010/Hand-Gesture-Recognition/README.md

   @NotTheRightGuy has created a wonderful repository for learning git.
   - https://github.com/NotTheRightGuy/Learning-Git
-### When You are done with learning git , you are requested to fork this repository and update the members.txt file.
+### When You are done with learning git , you are requested to fork this repository and update the members.txt file and add your details in the similar manner as I have done it .
 ### 2.Python

   There are various sources to learn python.Most basic of them all is the following book .